Cham0i/Netacad/README.md

 To require a 'long' password
 <pre>security passwords min-length (length of characters)</pre>

 To deter brute force attacks.
 <pre>login block-for (seconds blocked) attempts (max number of attempts) within (period of seconds that trigger the block)</pre>

 To edit how long a session lasts before reverting to user EXEC mode
 <pre>exec-timeout (min) (sec)</pre>
-(Psst. 'exec-timeout 0 0' is how you disable timeouts)
+(Psst. 'exec-timeout 0 0' is how you disable timeouts.
+This is done under console or VTY)

 Stops the annoying cable messages from appearing
 <pre>logging synchronous</pre>
+(This is done under console or VTY)

 ### Inter-VLAN routing

 Create vlans in your switch
 <pre>vlan ()
 name ()</pre>

 Assign IP to VLAN
 <pre>(Nah you should know this by now.
 Scroll up nerd)</pre>

-To make interfaces into access.
-Remember to use "int range" if you need to edit multiple interfaces
+To make interfaces into access (only between end-devices and switches).
+Remember to use "int range" if you need to edit multiple interfaces.
 <pre>int (f0/1,2,3,etc.)
 switchport mode access
 switchport access vlan (the vlan number this int belongs to)</pre>

 To make interfaces into trunks.
-Only use for int between switches, on VOIP, or switch to Router when sub-interfaces are involved
+Only use for interfaces between switches, on VOIP, or switch to Router when sub-interfaces are involved.
 <pre>switchport mode trunk
 switchport trunk allowed vlan (VLAN numbers here "10,20,999" etc.) switchport native vlan (NativeVLAN Number here)</pre>